-For the purposes of this Directive $\boxtimes$ the following definitions shall apply $\boxtimes$ :
+For the purposes of this Directive \boxtimes the following definitions shall apply \boxtimes :

-- (1) $\pm$ 'substance' $\frac{\text{shall}}{\text{shall}}$ means any chemical element and its compounds, with the exception of $\boxtimes$ the following substances: $\boxtimes$ - (a) radioactive substances within the meaning of as defined in

-Council Directive

-80/836/Euratom 96/29/Euratom of 13 May 1996 laying down basic safety standards for the protection of the health of workers and the general public against the dangers arising from ionizing radiation1; and
+- (1)1. 'substance' shall means any chemical element and its compounds, with the exception of ĭ the following substances: ☒ - (a) radioactive substances within the meaning of \boxtimes as defined in \boxtimes Council Directive 80/836/Euratom 96/29/Euratom of 13 May 1996 laying down basic safety standards for the protection of the health of workers and the general public against the dangers arising from ionizing radiation1; and

-5381/1/09 REV 1 SJC/mko 13 EN
+5381/5/09 REV 5 EN DG I

+SJC/mko
-(b) genetically modified organisms within the meaning of ⋈ micro-organisms as defined in ⋈ ⊃[...]
-C Directive ⊃[...]
-C ⊃ 2009 C / ⊃[...]
-C /E ⊃[...]
-C C ⊃[...]
-C ⊃ of the European Parliament and the Council C ⊃[...]
-C on the contained use of genetically modified micro-organisms; and

-(2)2: 'pollution' shall means the direct or indirect introduction, as a result of human activity, of substances, vibrations, heat or noise into the air, water or land which may be harmful to human health or the quality of the environment, result in damage to material property, or impair or interfere with amenities and other legitimate uses of the environment;

-(3)3: 'installation' shall means a stationary technical unit where $\boxtimes$ within which $\boxtimes$ one or more activities listed in Annex I $\boxtimes$ or in Part 1 of Annex VII $\boxtimes$ are carried out, and any other directly associated activities $\boxtimes$ on the same site $\boxtimes$ which have a technical connection with the activities earried out on that site $\boxtimes$ listed in those Annexes $\boxtimes$ and which could have an effect on emissions and pollution;

-4. 'existing installation' shall mean an installation in operation or, in accordance with legislation existing before the date on which this Directive is brought into effect, an installation authorized or in the view of the competent authority the subject of a full request for authorization, provided that that installation is put into operation no later than one year after the date on which this Directive is brought into effect;
+- (b) genetically modified organisms within the meaning of \boxtimes micro-organisms as defined European Parliament and the Council © ⊃ [...] © on the contained use of genetically modified micro-organisms1: and - \boxtimes (c) genetically modified organisms as defined in \boxtimes Directive $\frac{90/220/\text{EEC}^2}{2001/18/\text{EC}}$ of the European Parliament and of the Council of 12 March 2001 on the deliberate release into the environment of genetically modified organisms and repealing Council Directive 90/200/EEC3; - (2)2 'pollution' shall means the direct or indirect introduction, as a result of human activity, of substances, vibrations, heat or noise into the air, water or land which may be harmful to human health or the quality of the environment, result in damage to material property, or impair or interfere with amenities and other legitimate uses of the environment; - (3)3: 'installation' shall means a stationary technical unit where \boxtimes within which \boxtimes one or more activities listed in Annex I ⋈ or in Part 1 of Annex VII ⋈ are carried out, and any other directly associated activities i on the same site which have a technical connection with the activities earried out on that site \(\sigma \) listed in those Annexes \(\sigma \) and which could have an effect on emissions and pollution; - 4. 'existing installation' shall mean an installation in operation or, in accordance with legislation existing before the date on which this Directive is brought into effect, an installation authorized or in the view of the competent authority the subject of a full request for authorization, provided that that installation is put into operation no later than one year after the date on which this Directive is brought into effect:

+3 OJ L 106, 17.4.2001, p.
+1.

-OJ No L D [...]
-C .
+OJ No L > [...]
+C.

-Council Directive 90/220/EEC of 23 April 1990 on the deliberate release into the environment of genetically modified organisms (OJ No L 117, 8.
+2 Council Directive 90/220/EEC of 23 April 1990 on the deliberate release into the environment of genetically modified organisms (OJ No L 117, 8.
 5. 1990, p.
 15).
-Directive as amended by Commission Directive 94/15/EC (OJ No L 103, 22.
-4. 1994, p.
-20).
+Directive as amended by Commission Directive 94/15/EC (OJ No L 103: